SuperMoody/Social-Network/README.md

 ### Examples:
 ### Notes:
-- "-"    stands for command
+- "-"    refers to us writing a command
-- "="    stands for system interaction
+- "="    refers to the system interaction
-- "( )"  stands for an update in the data
+- "( )"  refers to an update in the system

 ```shell
 - Register